 By working with a local insurance agent, it will be like you have an extra member of your team.
 This agent will be an expert in coverage options, policies, and the possible risks of your business.
 All insurance agents you meet with should be licensed to sell insurance in the state of Illinois.
 In your first meeting, request that you see their license and any other accreditations they might have.

 Before your first meeting, take a look at their online presence.
 Have they been established in your community for many years?
 What do their prior customers say about them in online reviews?
 Does their website clearly explain who they are and how they may be able to help you?
-By answering these questions beforehand, you will be able to narrow down the list of potential quotes you will want to get to only the most reputable agencies.
+By answering these questions beforehand, you can narrow down the potential quotes you want to get to only the most reputable agencies.

 Your time is important and you should only work with a commercial general liability insurance provider that cares about your time and money as much as you do.
 Don’t be stuck working with another company that treats you as another number to “deal with” when you call, search for the personalized service that your business needs.